eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

-Lets say we are trying to evaluate five different outreach and incentive options in an NBA.
+Lets say we are trying to evaluate five different outreach and incentive options in a consumer facing marketing campaign.
 For example, we want to evaluate Phone, direct mail, SMS, email and gift card incentives on a specific behavior change.
-We dont only want to see the **main** effects that each of the outreach options has on the outcome, but also the **interaction** effects between the different outreach options.
+We don't only want to see the **main** effects that each of the outreach options has on the outcome, but also the **interaction** effects between the different outreach options.
 In order to do so, we are going to need to use a **factorial design**!